Draft00/MyString_withPython/README.md

 How to use (OK, maybe how I use it):
 ____
-### How to start Python with MyString class quick and easy to see "whether it works at all":
+### How to start Python with MyString class quick and easy:

 1. Go to the folder where the .py and .pyd files are stored (TestPython/TestPython/_hello.pyd, TestPython/TestPython/hello.py).
 Command:
 >\>python